kmudakalli/QUBOVPP/README.md

 # Vector Perturbation Precoding (VPP) via QUBO

+The following is work done in collaboration and with the guidance of [Professor Minsung Kim](https://sites.google.com/view/minsungk/home)

 QUBOVPP implements **Vector Perturbation Precoding (VPP)** for downlink multi-user MIMO using a **QUBO (Quadratic Unconstrained Binary Optimization)** formulation.
 It follows prior work on quantum and physics-inspired optimization for wireless precoding.

 The current focus is on understanding the role of the **spacing parameter τ (tau)**, the **structure of the QUBO matrix**, and the **bit-error-rate (BER) performance** compared with conventional baselines.